 4) high utilization.

 Point 4 has been one of the hotspots and difficulties in this field.
-At present, planar target still dominates the sputter coating industry due to its multiple advantages such as simple structure, strong versatility, and good uniformity.
-However, the utilization rate of planar target is low.
+At present, the planar target still dominates the sputter coating industry due to its multiple advantages such as simple structure, strong versatility, and good uniformity.
+However, the utilization rate of the planar target is low.
 Recently, sputtering target manufacturers are actively researching and developing a new type of sputtering target (such as rotatory target) to achieve high utilization.

 Thanks for reading this passage and hope that you now have a basic understanding of ITO Sputtering Targets.
 Stanford Advanced Materials (SAM) is a leading sputtering target manufacturer based in Lake Forest, California.
 If you feel interested in the ITO sputtering target, you can go to our product page for more information, or directly send us an inquiry.
 You can also contact us via email@example.com.
 Free samples are available.